 - Eye signs, including periorbital swelling or erythema, displaced globe, visual changes, ophthalmoplegia.

 - Severe unilateral headache, bilateral frontal headache, or frontal swelling.

 - Neurological signs or reduced conscious level.

 An ENT specialist will perform nasal endoscopy, to identify any abnormal anatomy or pathology.
 A culture of any nasal discharge may be warranted for atypical infections.

-A CT scan of the paranasal sinuses would show the extent of the disease, as well as identifying complications and any underlying anatomical abnormalities.
+A CT scan of the paranasal sinuses would show the extent of the disease, as well as identifying complications (see below) and any underlying anatomical abnormalities.

 For severe infections or complications, admission might be necessary for treatment with oral steroids, intravenous antibiotics, and the consideration of surgery.